 The acting company is now comprised of professional actors along with some interns.
 Some members of the company in the past have enjoyed very successful acting careers including ISU School of Theatre alums Gary Cole and Tom Irwin, who became members of Chicago's famed Steppenwolf Theatre and have also appeared in numerous feature films, television movies and series.
 Tim Russ was seen on the "Star Trek: Voyager" series and William Peterson had a successful Chicago career before starring in the original "CSI.”
 ISF began hiring professional Equity actors in the late 90s, and in recent years, ISF has brought in highly respected actors from around the country, including Tandy Cronyn (Guiding Light, Law & Order), Wendy Robie (Twin Peaks), and Nisi Sturgis (Boardwalk Empire).

 The primary goal of the Illinois Shakespeare Festival in the early years was to bring quality and accessible productions of Shakespeare to our Central Illinois audience.
 That goal has expanded to include other plays within the spirit of the Bard’s writings, including new plays by highly regarded playwrights such as Philip Dawkins, Rick Elise, and the internationally recognized Q Brothers.
 In 2008, ISF launched the Shakespeare Alive!
-Initiative, which features a free play for young audiences on Wednesday and Saturday mornings during the summer season.
+Initiative, which features a free family-friendly play for young audiences on Thursday and Saturday mornings during the summer season.
 Since then, community outreach has become year-round and includes touring productions to schools and a summer camp for young people.